ahammer/dart_board/GETTING_STARTED.md

   List<DartBoardFeature> get dependencies => [DartBoardLocatorFeature()];
 ```

 This applies a `LocatorDecoration` in your feature at that app level, which can provide the `CartState` class.
-Simply use `Locate<CartState>()` and you'll get the global instance from anywhere.
+Simply use `locate<CartState>()` and you'll get the global instance from anywhere.

 Next we can hook that up to the UI